Knowing (film): Development

+Filming

 The film is set primarily in the town of Lexington with some scenes set in the nearby cities of Cambridge and Boston.
 However, it was shot in Australia, where director Proyas resides.
-Locations included the Geelong Ring Road; the Melbourne Museum; "Cooinda", a residence in Mount Macedon which was the location for all of the "home and garden" scenes; and Collins Street.
+Locations included the Geelong Ring Road; the Melbourne Museum; "Cooinda", a residence in Mount Macedon which was the location for all of the "home and garden" scenes; and Collins Street in Melbourne.
 Filming also took place at Camberwell High School, which was converted into the fictional William Dawes Elementary, located in 1959 Lexington.
 Interior shots took place at the Australian Synchrotron to represent an observatory.
 Filming also took place at the Haystack Observatory in Westford, Massachusetts.
 In addition to practical locations, filming also took place at the Melbourne Central City Studios in Docklands.
 The plane crash, which was mostly shown in one take in the film, was done in a nearly-finished freeway outside Melbourne, the Geelong Ring Road, mixing practical effects and pieces of a plane with computer-generated elements.
 The scenographic rain led to the usage of a new gel for the flames so the fire would not be put out, and semi-permanent make-up to make them last the long shooting hours.
 The solar flare destruction sequence is set in New York City, showing notable landmarks such as the Metlife Building, Times Square and the Empire State Building being obliterated as the flare spreads across the Earth's surface, destroying everything in its path.

 Proyas used a Red One 4K digital camera.
 He sought to capture a gritty and realistic look to the film, and his approach involved a continuous two-minute scene in which Cage's character sees a plane crash and attempts to rescue passengers.
 The scene was an arduous task, taking two days to set up and two days to shoot.
 Proyas explained the goal, "I did that specifically to not let the artifice of visual effects and all the cuts and stuff we can do, get in the way of the emotion of the scene."